Current CNBD Research Studies

 Below is a list of current CNBD research studies.
 Subject tags will link you to study listings by topic.

-Perturbation: Substance Use/ Abuse, Nutrition/Malnutrition, Genetic/Congenital/Developmental Disorder, Prematurity, Social/Emotional Development, Behavioral Development, Cognitive Development/Delay, Institutional Neglect/Deprivation
+Perturbation: Substance Use, Nutrition, Genetic/Congenital/Developmental Condition, Prematurity, Social/Emotional Development, Behavioral Development, Cognitive Development, Institutional Neglect/Deprivation

 A Longitudinal Study Examining Three RDoC Constructs in Adolescents with Non-Suicidal Self-Injury